Locarno Festival counters the somber mood of the world with art and comedy

 Out of competition, and slightly hidden in the programme, two documentaries deserve to be mentioned, to the delight of those who yearn for more inspiring, rebellious, countercultural times.

-Ebs Burnough’s Kerouac’s Road: The Beat of a Nation is not at all a nostalgic look at Jack Kerouac’s iconic life and works, but an attempt to assess, through conversations with contemporary writers and artists, how Kerouac’s milestone book On the Road (1957) still resonates in the United States today.
+Ebs Burnough’s Kerouac’s Road: The Beat of a Nation is not at all a nostalgic look at Jack Kerouac’s iconic life and works, but an attempt to assess, through conversations with contemporary writers and artists, how Kerouac’s milestone book On the Road (1957) still resonates in the US today.

 The documentary Nova’78, on the same vein, brings back the electrifying NOVA Convention of 1978External link, idealized by Kerouac’s fellow writer and friend William S. Burroughs in New York.
 Featuring performances by Laurie Anderson, Patti Smith, and Frank Zappa, among many others, this is a time capsule that promises a few insights into our current state of affairs, pitching art, poetry, and laughter against bigotry and intolerance.

-Edited by Mark Livingston
+Edited by Mark Livingston/ds

 In compliance with the JTI standards